drupal-code-builder/drupal-code-builder/README.txt

 * Saves you the trouble of looking at drupaldocs.org 50 times a day to remember what arguments and what order different hooks use.
 Score one for laziness! ;)
+* NEW!
+Automatically selects hooks based on your needs.

 INSTALL/CONFIG
 --------------